 Although only one family was living here in 1846, the site was chosen as the seat of Cherokee County.
 Named after Thomas Jefferson Rusk, a signer of the Texas Declaration of Independence, the town is famed as the birthplace of James Stephen Hogg and Thomas Mitchell Campbell, who were the first and second native-born Texans to serve as governor.

 Visit the hiking trails and picnic sites at historic Butler Park.
-Birmingham Forest Golf Course is a scenic and challenging nine-hole course.
+Enjoy nine holes at Birmingham Forest Golf Course.
 Tee times: 903/683-9518.
-The post office lobby contains a mural painted in 1939 by Bernard Burch Zacheim.
-The paints used were mixed from clay native to the East Texas area.
+See a mural painted in 1939 by Bernard Burch Zacheim in the post office lobby.

-The Old Rusk Penitentiary Building, now the central administration building of present Rusk State Hospital, was formerly the main building of Rusk State Prison, 1878.
-Iron structures, including the dome of State Capitol, were fabricated here by prisoners.
-A historical marker gives details.
+A historical maker gives details about the Old Rusk Penitentiary Building, now the central administration building of present Rusk State Hospital.
 The building is not open to the public.
 Avenue A and U.S. 69. www.dshs.state.tx.us/mhhospitals/RuskSH/RSH_About.shtm.